kilamrauon/minimalistic_game_console/README.md

-# minimalistic_game_console
+# minimalist_game_console

-A minimilastic game console with an attiny85, a 5 buttons ad keyboard, a 8x7 segments red led (with max7219 controller) and a buzzer (optional).
+A minimilast game console with an attiny85, a 5 buttons ad keyboard, a 8x7 segments red led (with max7219 controller) and a buzzer (optional).

 I made it to simulate a game I had when I was young : "battlestar galactica - space alert" , from Mattel (just like I remember it, not as it really was)